marijanafilipovic/ThriveCart/README.md

     The number of products is not expected to grow significantly.

 ### Product Catalog
-    Use content from products.csv
+    Use content from products.csv as products settings data.

 ### Basket data
-    Use codes from basket.csv
+    Use product codes from basket.csv

 ### Special Offers